fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ### Coverting to numpy array

-Before we keep going, let's convert our sparse matrix `dtm` into a normal NumPy array; let's also convert our vocabulary object `vocab` into a NumPy array.
-We do this because array objects support more operations than matrices and lists.
+Before we keep going, let's convert our sparse matrix `dtm` into a NumPy array object.
+Let's also convert our vocabulary object `vocab` into a NumPy array.

+We do this for convenience: array objects support more operations than matrices and lists.

 ```python